anonutopia/awesome-crypto-anarchism/README.md

 ## Countries, Nations and Communities

+*Countries, nations and communities residing in cyber-space following crypto-anarchistic ideals*

 ## Major Cryptocurrencies

+*All major cryptocurrencies*

-## Instant Messengers / Communication
+## Instant Messengers, Email and Communication

+*Ecrypted means of communications*